Webinar: Containership fires - what the ship can do

 Mike Yarwood, Managing Director Loss Prevention, TT Club

 Mike joined TT Club in 2010 as a Claims Executive providing advice to transport operator Members globally, having worked within the logistics industry for 13 years.
 Mike now builds relationships with key trade organisations to promote safety and security in the global supply chain.

-Ship fire series webinar 2 - slidedeck (4 MB)
+TT and UK PI Club ship fire series - webinar 2 - slidedeck (4 MB)

 You may also be interested in:

 TT Club's Loss Prevention team is pleased to be running a webinar discussion around Quay Container cranes and Loss prevention actions.

 We must innovate for a safer supply chain

 So say TT Club and ICHCA which, with the support of TOC Europe, are emphasising their message by launching an inaugural Safety Village at the upcoming conference and exhibition in Rotterdam between 14th and 16th of June.
 The first of its type, the exhibition space will be dedicated to how innovation can lead to a safer supply chain.